 Richard feels most at ease out on the walking tracks throughout the great national parks in Victoria and further afield.
 He has been a bushwalker for more than 40 years and established a club in the early 90’s after achieving his Bushwalking and Mountaincraft Certificate.
 His competitive streak has meant he has also been a keen rogainer competing in 9 World Rogaine Championships.

 Richard is a keen traveller, visiting almost 40 countries including climbing Mt Kilimanjaro, rafting in the Zambezi, cycle touring above the Arctic Circle and completing the English Coast to Coast walk.
 With academic qualifications in management, strategic planning and environment, Richard recently completed 20 years service in local government before joining the Park Trek team.
-During this time he worked as CEO in the Grampians region spending time planning and funding the Grampians Peaks Trail which he considers is destined to become an international destination.
+During this time he worked as CEO in the Grampians region spending time planning and funding the Grampians Peak Trail which he considers is destined to become an international destination.